aroberts2603/EnemyWaveGame/README.md

 # About

 This is a game with waves of enemies that you have to defeat.
-It was the final project in my first formal programming course in freshman year of highschool.
-It's made in the python version of processing which you can download here: https://processing.org/download/
+It was the final project in my first formal programming course in freshman year of highschool and it's made in the python version of processing which you can download here: https://processing.org/download/

 # Playing the Game